sjsrey/ors/ors.md

 where $\epsilon_r{t(t)}$ is a stochastic error term.

-The precise form of the evolution of our sphere depends upon the relative magnitudes of two forms of asymptotics.
+The precise form of the evolution of our sphere depends upon the relative magnitudes of two forms of asymptotics [@Cressie:1993yv].
 If so called *in-fill asymptotics* dominate, there would be a densification of knowledge within each subfield without growth in $r$.
 In *expanding domain asymptotics*, as new advances appear, the density of knowledge within